CSCfi/csc-user-guide/docs/apps/snap.md

         The graphical user interface does not follow snap.userdir setting, but it notices the Java setting.
 Using SNAP GUI will create a __.snap__ folder inside your HOME directory and fill it.
 Empty it if you run out of space in your HOME directory.

 #### Java memory settings
-__By default SNAP/8.0 in Puhti uses only up to 2 Gb memory for Java.__ To increase this, add `-J-xmx10G` or similar setting to `snap` or `gpt` command. `-J-xmx10G` extends the Java maximum memory to 10Gb.
+__By default SNAP/8.0 in Puhti-rhel7 uses only up to 2 Gb memory for Java.__ To increase this, add `-J-xmx10G` or similar setting to `snap` or `gpt` command. `-J-xmx10G` extends the Java maximum memory to 10Gb.
 Adjust this according to your needs and job memory reservation.
 Compared to your job memory reservation use for Java a few Gb less.

 ### Using SNAP with Graph Processing Tool (gpt) command

 The Graph Processing Tool `gpt` is a command line tool used for bulk processing.
-Using GPT more computing power can be used than with SNAP graphical interface, because it can be used in scripts and therefore included in jobs that can be submitted to any [Puhti partition](../computing/running/batch-job-partitions.md).
+Using GPT more computing power can be used than with SNAP graphical interface, because it can be used in scripts and therefore included in jobs that can be submitted to any [Puhti-rhel7 partition](../computing/running/batch-job-partitions.md).

 GPT command looks often something like this: